Less Is More: A Lesson From Zheng Banqiao’s Bamboo Paintings

 “Less is more” is indeed the acme of literature.

 We can see some novelists producing voluminous writings that look great at first glance.
 Yet when we read carefully, we see that the plot is obscured by frequent digressions.

 Going for quantity rather than quality, one can never achieve the pinnacle of success.
 Perhaps we should draw a lesson from Zheng’s bamboo.

-Written by Zhuang Jin, Translated by Su Lin.
-Edited by Sally Appert.
+Written by Zhuang Jin, translated by Su Lin, and edited by Sally Appert.